readium/readium.github.io/_pages/development/contributing.md

 ### Face to Face Meetings

-Once a year, we try to arrange a face-to-face meeting of the developers and contributors.
-These usually but not always coincide with Readium membership meetings and/or major eBook conferences like the Digital Publishing Summit.
+Once a year, we try to arrange a face-to-face meeting of the Readium members and contributors.
+These usually but not always coincide with major eBook conferences like the Digital Publishing Summit.

 ### Meeting Archives